 DigiTex facilitates the creation, adoption, and use of Open Educational Resources across Texas through such services as research, professional development and training, and events.
 OER has the capacity to contribute to cost savings for students and support learning outcomes, while also helping Texas to meet the goals outlined in its higher education plan, 60x30TX.

-DigiTex is planning a webinar series and other professional development opportunities to support faculty, staff, and administrators working in OER policy and practice.
-Stay tuned!
+DigiTex offers webinars and other professional development opportunities to support faculty, staff, and administrators working in OER policy and practice.

 On Aug.
 7-8, 2019, DigiTex hosted Open Education Texas in Austin.
 The statewide convening offered insight into OER policy and practice at the state and national levels and showcased findings from the survey Open Education Resources (OER) in Texas Higher Education, 2019.
 Plans are in the works for the next statewide OER meeting; please check back here for updates.

-Download our infographic "Why Use Open Education Resources?" to use in advocating for OER on your campuses.
+Download our infographic "Why Use Open Educational Resources?" to use in advocating for OER on your campuses.
 Feel free to retain, reuse, revise, remix, and redistribute!

 Although not an exhaustive list, the following organizations, repositories, and initiatives provide further information about OER creation, adoption, and use, as well as open licensing.